 - Pelican 3315 CC - 3xAA, 130 lumens, intrinsically safe.
 The only reason to get this is because an intrinsically safe or explosion proof light is required.
 This is the least bad option with a warm color temperature and high CRI. $55

 - Fenix WF30RE - the closest thing to an enthusiast-grade flashlight with an intrinsically-safe rating.
-This is a low-powered, but relatively normal e-switch tube light running on a field-replaceable 18650-based proprietary battery.
+This is a low-powered, but relatively normal e-switch tube light running on a field-replaceable proprietary battery.
+The battery has 18650 performance, but 21700 size, and requires a hex key to change, which should only be done in a safe atmosphere.
 In most cases, a proprietary battery results in automatic exclusion from this list, but I'm sure it's the only way they could achieve the hazardous environment ratings. $100

 - Sofirn BLF LT1 - 4x18650 lantern with Anduril and variable color temperature at 90 CRI.
-USB-C charging and powerbank functionality on newer models. $50 on Aliexpress without batteries; more elsewhere or with batteries.
+USB-C charging and powerbank functionality on newer models. $66 from Sofirn's site without batteries.